Factorization for the matrix-valued general Jacobi system on the full-line lattice: Preliminaries

-and those two solutions, respectively, are the left and right Jost solutions to the unperturbed system \eqref{1.30}.
-The general $q\times q$ matrix-valued solution to \eqref{1.30} has the form $z^n\,c_3+z^{-n}\,c_4,$ where $c_3$ and $c_4$ are two arbitrary complex-valued $q\times q$ matrices.
+and those two solutions are the left and right Jost solutions, respectively, to the unperturbed system \eqref{2.21}.
+The general $q\times q$ matrix-valued solution to \eqref{2.21} has the form $z^n\,c_3+z^{-n}\,c_4,$ where $c_3$ and $c_4$ are two arbitrary complex-valued $q\times q$ matrices that may contain $z$ but not $n.$

-Our paper is organized as follows.
-In Section~\ref{section2} we introduce the Jost solutions, the scattering coefficients, and the scattering matrix associated with \eqref{1.26}, and we describe their basic properties.
-In Section~\ref{section3} we introduce the two transition matrices for \eqref{1.26} and present their relevant properties.
-In Section~\ref{section4} we state and prove our factorization results for the transition matrices when the full-line lattice is fragmented into two or more pieces.
-In that section we also present the formulas for the matrix-valued scattering coefficients for the full-line lattice by expressing those scattering coefficients in terms of the scattering coefficients corresponding to the left and right half-line lattice fragments.
-Finally, in Section~\ref{section5} we present several examples that illustrate our factorization results.